Skip to main content

 Those within the tech world can use this platform to network, support one another, and share job postings and resources.

 This national group of LGBTQIA+ organizations, tech companies, and academics works with policy and tech industry leaders to ensure inclusive public policy for the LGBTQIA+ community.
-Their mission is to make tech widely accessible and ensure that it addresses the needs of LGBTQIA+ individuals, and to make the tech industry itself more inclusive.
+LGBTQIA+ Tech's mission is to make tech widely accessible and ensure that it addresses the needs of LGBTQIA+ individuals, and to make the tech industry itself more inclusive.

 They’ve established various programs, including PowerOn, which brings tech access to isolated, homeless, and disadvantaged LGBTQIA+ individuals; and PATHS, which aims to motivate LGBTQIA+ youth and young adults to pursue careers in STEAM (science, technology, engineering, arts, and mathematics) by connecting with LGBTQIA+ professionals in those fields.